Stay informed about our latest news,

 Building Towards Southeast Asia

-on regional capacity-building initiatives that enhance resilience and narrow
+initiatives that enhance resilience and narrow existing capability gaps.

-frontier of socio-economic progress—but, despite intra- and cross-regional
+of socio-economic progress—but, despite intra- and cross-regional cooperation,

-cooperation, struggle to keep pace with escalating cyber threats.
-As these
+struggle to keep pace with escalating cyber threats.
+As these nations look to

-nations look to grow their digital ecosystems for public and private usage, the
+grow their digital ecosystems for public and private usage, the need for

-need for collective cyber defense architecture is more pressing than ever
+collective cyber defense architecture is more pressing than ever before.

 Cybersecurity Plan, Singapore’s Smart